regexyl/notes/Early 2024 Timeline.md

 3. Apply for jobs actively (3 applications/day) - 30 minutes
 4. Practice DSA - 1.5-2 hours

+If I try breaking down the above into a daily routine, it might look something like this:
+*

 Reaches
 1. Apply for Georgia Tech masters
 	1. Why would I want this?
 (1) For brand name recognition - might help with job application in the future.
 (2) To push me to learn more - tbh all the information that I need to learn would be online, but a structured timeline might be helpful in pushing me to do in-depth learning on a regular basis.
 (3) For networking.